 13 killed – September 25, 1982 – In Wilkes-Barre, Pennsylvania, 40-year-old George Banks, a prison guard, kills 13 people including five of his own children.
 In September 2011, the Pennsylvania Supreme Court overturns his death sentence stating that Banks is mentally incompetent.

-13 killed – September 5, 1949 – In Camden, New Jersey, 28-year-old Howard Unruh, a veteran of World War II, shoots and kills 13 people as he walks down Camden’s 32nd Street.
+World War II, shoots and kills 13 people as he walks down Camden’s 32nd Street.
 His weapon of choice is a German-crafted Luger pistol.
 He is found insane and is committed to a state mental institution.
 He dies at the age of 88.

 12 killed – September 16, 2013 – Shots are fired inside the Washington Navy Yard, killing 12.
 The shooter, identified as Aaron Alexis, 34, is also killed.